mandrasch/sveltekit-wp-bs5/README.md

 - [ ] Try out https://de.wordpress.org/plugins/headless-mode/
 - [ ] Try out yoast & graphql
 - [ ] Figure out how to exclude README.md from pipeline process, site doesn't need to be re-generated if I commit a README change 🌱
+- [ ] Provide DDEV WordPress auto-install, so everything can be launched on Gitpod (see [DDEV Gitpod launcher](https://github.com/drud/ddev-gitpod-launcher)) 🚀

 ## How was this created?